 Location: Assets: Reason: Various locked doors Unknown This is a military site.
 It is not reasonably practical to gain access to all locked doors.
+Rear external toilets Hot and cold water No key available.

 These listed water systems will only be assessed for risk of Legionellosis and not for any other factor.